PETER J. BADDOO

 BIO

-I am currently an Instructor in Applied Mathematics at MIT.
-Previously I was an EPSRC Doctoral Prize Fellow in the Department of Mathematics at Imperial College London.
-I completed my PhD in July 2019 in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
-Prior to that, I completed a four-year MMath at the University of Oxford.
+Peter was an Instructor in Applied Mathematics at MIT.
+Previously he was an EPSRC Doctoral Prize Fellow in the Department of Mathematics at Imperial College London.
+He completed his PhD in July 2019 in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
+Prior to that, he completed a four-year MMath at the University of Oxford.

-I am originally from Reading, UK.
-Beyond research, my interests are sports, music and theology.
+Peter was originally from Reading, UK.
+Beyond research, his interests were sports, music and theology.

-Here are three papers I've been working on recently:
+Here are three selected papers Peter worked on :

 P. J. Baddoo, B. Herrmann, B. J. McKeon, J. N. Kutz & S. L. Brunton